 This book is divided into two parts.
-Part one addresses the left hand while part two addresses the bow.
+Part one addresses the left hand, while part two discusses the bow.
 It is one of his most extensive publications.
-The first part covers seven subtopics including shifting, vertical and horizontal movements of the fingers, scales, double-stops, three/four-note chords, harmonics, and pizzicato.
+The first part covers seven subtopics, including shifting, vertical and horizontal movements of the fingers, scales, double-stops, three/four-note chords, harmonics, and pizzicato.
 Explanations and instructions were given for each subtopic along with a list of exercises that covers the entire range of the violin.
-The goal of these works according to Dounis, is to solve all the technical problems with the least amount of time and effort.
+The goal of these works, according to Dounis, is to solve all the technical problems with the least amount of time and effort.

 In part two, Dounis simplified the entire range of bowing techniques into two: the Simple Détaché and the Accentuated Détaché.
 Dounis provided a "Genealogical Picture of Bow Strokes" that explains how, for example, Martelé and Spiccato originated from an accentuated Détaché.